 Topics of Interest Include:

-Interpersonal/Social/Emotional Issues: Social skill challenges; friendship building, dealing with classmates, difficult behaviors.
+Interpersonal/Social/Emotional – social skill challenges, friendship building, dealing with classmates, bullying, difficult behaviors

 The Conference Committee will review, evaluate, and select proposals using the following criteria: